buwilliams/future-money/README.md

 # Future money

-Open-source budget software designed for future money.
+Open-source budget web app designed for future money.

 ## What is future money?